-Otherwise, the playback line will turn red, and Sibelius will wait for your first tap.
+Otherwise, the playback line will turn red, the number of beats and the beat denomination required for the count-in appears above the playback line, and Sibelius will wait for your first tap.
 Depending on how many beats or bars of introduction are set in Play • Live Tempo Options, Sibelius will start playing back and following your tempo.